 Hearing “pancakes” may trigger visions of syrup-dripping stacks for breakfast, but savory pancakes are just as good, if not better—and you find them all around the world.

-Pancakes and crêpes are a universal symbol of deliciousness: Just about every culture around the world has its own take on a flatbread made with batter that’s been griddled until warm and crisp-edged.
-But while there’ll always be a place for banana pancakes and strawberry blintzes, we think the world’s best versions turn up in the form of savory variations.
-From Vietnamese banh xeo to Russian blini, here are some of our favorite sugar-free pancakes.
+Pancakes and crêpes are truly a universal symbol of deliciousness: Just about every culture has its own take on a flatbread made with batter that’s been griddled until warm and crisp-edged.
+But while there’ll always be a place for banana pancakes and strawberry blintzes, we think the very best versions turn up in the form of savory variations.
+From Vietnamese banh xeo to Russian blini, here are some of our favorite savory pancake recipes.

 1. Banh Xeo

 Perfect banh xeo, or Vietnamese rice crêpes, should be impossibly thin and shatteringly crisp.
 They’re made with a combination of rice flour, water, and turmeric, filled with shrimp or pork and bean sprouts, and wrapped in lettuce or mustard leaf.
 Serve them with a sweet-and-sour fish-based sauce for dipping.
 Get the Banh Xeo recipe.

 Lodge Pre-Seasoned 12-Inch Cast Iron Skillet, $19.92 at Walmart